 “Your portfolio isn’t made up of what you SHOOT, it’s made up of what you SHOW.” - Photographer, Ben Sasso

-As creatives, we love to experiment with different styles, different media, and maybe even take on requests for work that we don’t normally do for extra income.
-There’s absolutely nothing wrong with that, but the mistake that many creative business owners make is showing ALL their work instead of CURATING their work into a marketable portfolio.
+As creatives, we love to experiment with different styles, different subject matter, and maybe even take on requests for work that we don’t normally do for extra income.
+There’s absolutely nothing wrong with that, but the mistake that many photographers make is showing ALL their work instead of CURATING their work into a marketable portfolio.

 Here are some examples: